 Progression and specialisations

-Kaiwhakaako Māori may become senior teachers or heads of department.
+Kaiwhakaako Māori may progress to become senior teachers or heads of department.
 They may also move into management roles, such as assistant or deputy principal, and principal.

 Outside the school system, kaiwhakaako Māori can teach trainee teachers in tertiary institutions or move into research and policy roles in the education sector.